 On a cold and windy day, close all windows and exterior-leading doors and shut off the furnace.
 Next, turn on all fans in your kitchen and bathrooms.

 Proceed to sweep your house while holding a lit stick of incense.
 Run the incense past the edges of windows, doors, and vents, and other areas where air leaks are suspected.
-A leak is present if the smoke is blown in or sucked out of the house.

 While all of these techniques are quick-fix, cost-free solutions, the bottom line is that a blower door test is the best course of action if you want to fully optimize your home for energy efficiency, longevity, and your family’s health.